kaltura/nginx-vod-module/README.md

   5. ASS/SSA (Advanced SubStation Alpha)

   Output:
-  1. DASH - served as a single WebVTT
+  1. DASH - either a single WebVTT or SMPTE-TT segments (configurable)
   2. HLS - segmented WebVTT (m3u8)
   3. MSS - converted to TTML and packaged in fragmented MP4 (no support for styling)